Chart Color Schemes

 Somers has a typical household mix, with a lower-than-average median household size

-Family households account for 74.6% of all households, including 28.8% couples with children, 37.7% couples without children, and 7.1% single parent families.
-Non-family households constitute the remaining 25.4%, comprising 25.1% lone person households and 0.7% group households.
-The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.6.
+Family households account for 74.6% of all households, consisting of 28.8% couples with children, 37.7% couples without children, and 7.1% single parent families.
+Non-family households comprise the remaining 25.4%, with lone person households at 25.1% and group households making up 0.7% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households